New South Wales Government Architect: Ambrose Hallen (1832–1834)

 From 1827 Ambrose Hallen had been the Town Surveyor within the Public Works Department.
 Within the Department of Public Works, Hallen took on the role of Architect and Town Surveyor under Charles Wilson, the Director of Public Works; under Wilson's directorship, Hallen having become increasingly engaged in minor architectural matters.

 When Governor Burke succeeded Governor Darling in December 1831, he initiated an enquiry into the Department of Public Works.
 Wilson and six of those who were immediately under him were dismissed in 1832.
 Hallen was the next most senior officer and was placed in charge of what remained of the department on 1 April 1832; later that month he was given the title of Colonial Architect and his office was officially titled the Colonial Architects Department.
 The position as Town Surveyor was absorbed into the Surveyor General's Department (the role was filled by Mortimer Lewis who was later to succeed Hallen as Colonial Architect).
 In creating the Colonial Architect's role and department, Governor Bourke defied directions from the Colonial Office in Whitehall, London, which had specified there was to be no such office as an entity separate from that of the Surveyor General.

 The new department only had 10 officers and was operating under tighter management following the review of the Department of Public Works.
 Hallen was not found to providing the necessary leadership and the office became part of the Surveyor-General's office under Thomas Mitchell.

 Buildings include St Brigid's school at Millers Point.
-Hallen designed the gaol at Berrima.
-It was based on the radiating system of inspection.
+Hallen designed Berrima Gaol based on the radiating system of inspection.
 He also designed a courthouse at Berrima.
 However, the cost of building would have significantly exceeded the funds allocated.
 Hallen resigned at the end of 1834.